apereo/cas/docs/cas-server-documentation/developer/Sec-Vuln-Response.md

 ## Grace Period

-Once the security release is made available and the initial version of the security vulnerability becomes public, CAS will observe a four-week grace period to allow community members and deployers to transition and upgrade to the security release.
+Once the security release is published and the initial version of the security vulnerability becomes public, CAS will observe a **four-week grace period** to allow community members and deployers to transition and upgrade to the security release.
 During this period, no additional details (i.e. steps to reproduce, severity and impact, etc) about the security issue are made public and fixes and commits to the codebase are kept privately.
 As a result, all release tags and other modifications to the CAS codebase related to the security fix are put on hold until the grace period is over.
 At the end of the grace period, details about the security vulnerability are made public and the